Mark of the Renegade

-Mark of the Renegade is a 1951 American Adventure Western film directed by Hugo Fregonese starring Ricardo Montalbán and Cyd Charisse.
-The film is based on the 1939 novel Don Renegade by Johnston McCulley, and is set in Mexican-ruled Los Angeles in the 1820s.
+Mark of the Renegade is a 1951 American adventure Western film directed by Hugo Fregonese starring Ricardo Montalbán and Cyd Charisse.
+The film is based on the 1939 novel Don Renegade by Johnston McCulley and is set in Mexican-ruled Los Angeles in the 1820s.

 Plot

-In 1825, after fleeing a pirate ship, Marcos Zappa is taken to meet Don Pedro Garcia, whose ambition is to be emperor of California for the Republic of Mexico.
-Able to blackmail Marcos because of an "R" mark hidden beneath his bandanna permanently identifying Marcos as a renegade and traitor, Garcia schemes to have Marcos seduce and marry Manuella, the daughter of his rival, Jose de Marquez, having been rejected as a suitor himself.

-Manuella is already engaged to be married to Miguel De Gandara.
-A gambling-house owner, Anita Gonzales, in league with Garcia, is angry when Marcos fails to succumb to her charms.
+In 1825, after fleeing a pirate ship, Marcos Zappa is taken to meet Don Pedro Garcia, whose ambition is to become emperor of California for the Republic of Mexico.
+Garcia knows that Marcos bears an "R" mark beneath his bandana that identifies him as a renegade and traitor.
+Garcia schemes to have Marcos seduce and marry Manuella, the daughter of his rival Jose de Marquez, having been rejected as a suitor himself.
+However, Manuella is already engaged to Miguel De Gandara.
+Anita Gonzales, a gambling-house owner in league with Garcia, is angry when Marcos fails to succumb to her charms.
 Manuella is attracted to Marcos but not sure how much to trust him.
 He reveals the "R" brand as a demonstration of good faith.
-They spend a night together, whereupon her father insists they marry.
+They spend a night together and her father insists that they marry.

 At the wedding, Miguel jealously challenges Marcos to a duel.
-Anita then exposes Marcos as a disloyal renegade, only to have it revealed that the "R" brand has been faked, with Marcos working undercover to unearth Garcia's treachery.
-In a sword fight, Marcos kills Garcia, then is free to marry Manuella.
+Anita exposes Marcos as a disloyal renegade, but it is revealed that the "R" brand is a fake, with Marcos working undercover to unearth Garcia's treachery.
+In a swordfight, Marcos kills Garcia and is then free to marry Manuella.